danwallach/VoteBox-v2/java/README.md

 The resulting tar package is placed in `build/distributions`.
 Unpack it to the desired directory and run the included startup script to start the program.
+Note that this program must be run as root because of direct hardware access.

+## Source
+This software was developed in IntelliJ IDEA and built with Gradle.
+Opening this directory (`/java`) as project root in IntelliJ should import everything in a working state.
+You may need to manually refresh Gradle for it to download the necessary dependencies.

+The Gradle task `application/run` can be used to run the program as configured in Gradle.
+To run it through IntelliJ or manually, the main entry point is via `Controller.main()`.

+## Todo
+- Debugging
+- Replace Python-based servomotor control with something more palatable
+- Organize stuff into actual subpackages

+## Author
+- luejerry